-Slack for executives and EAs: 11 ways to enhance communication and streamline tasks
+Slack for Executives and EAs: 11 ways to enhance communication and streamline tasks

 - Google Drive: Industry-standard encryption and seamless integration with Gmail, Docs and Slack.

-- Box: Prioritises security with end-to-end encryption, data loss prevention and compliance certifications.
+- Box: Prioritizes security with end-to-end encryption, data loss prevention and compliance certifications.

 - Dropbox: Supports various file formats, offline work and Slack integration for greater collaboration.